skip to content

 Public Engagement strategic aims at CIMR

 Our PE strategy provides a roadmap, consisting of a set of guiding principles or rules, that helps define the actions staff and students in CIMR should prioritize in PE to achieve desired aims and PE vision.
-In order to enable direction setting our strategy purpose, vision, and value network has all been researched and mapped out in the overall PE strategy.
+In order to enable direction setting, our strategic purpose, vision, and value network has been researched and mapped out in the overall PE strategy.
 This allows us to quickly respond to cultural movements and facilitate Institute growth.
-The activities in our strategy will be prioritised to diversify CIMR PE projects and programmes and create more opportunities for two-way discussion, debate, exploration, and collaboration; opening research to enhance trust in science; considering responsible and ethical implications of research.
+The activities in our strategy will be prioritised to diversify CIMR PE projects and programmes.
+This will create more opportunities for two-way discussion, debate, exploration, and collaboration; opening research to enhance trust in science, and giving consideration to responsible and ethical implications of research.

 Widening Participation

 CIMR is actively involved in the University of Cambridge widening participation (WP) initiative and increasing social mobility.
-We do a lot of work in both widening access as well as focusing on broadening our ways of working with these groups in widening participation.
+We do a lot of work in widening access to tertiary education, including participation in the the University's Aspiring Scientists Training Programme, coordinated by the Gurdon Institute.
+We also run our own programme, Inspiring Scientists at CIMR and MBU, for Cambridgeshire sixth form students.

-This also includes working with people underrepresented at the University of Cambridge, as well as from a widening participation (WP) perspective – groups that CIMR is yet to interact with, or groups which CIMR does not currently focus significant resource.
+These programmes work with people underrepresented at the University of Cambridge from a widening participation (WP) perspective, as well as groups that CIMR is yet to interact with, or groups which CIMR does not currently focus significant resource.
 The CIMR also considers WP as new ways of working with existing groups as highlighted in the five approaches to opening up science research by NCCPE and the National STEM Forum.

 Patient and Public involvement and engagement